WiIIiam278/HuskHomes/README.md

 </p>
 <br/>

-**HuskHomes** is a powerful, intuitive and flexible teleportation plugin for Spigot-based Minecraft servers.
+**HuskHomes** is a powerful, intuitive and flexible teleportation plugin for Spigot and Fabric-based Minecraft servers.
 The plugin supports a wide array of features; from teleporting between players, teleport requests, public and private homes, warps, random teleporting and more.

 All of this is supported on standalone and cross-server setups; players can set home and teleport on and between multiple servers on a proxy network.